 Can you relate to that?

-I hate to start this article on such a sour note but I felt it necessary to paint a vivid and accurate picture of what I went through and how I felt.
+I hate to start this article on such a sour note, but I felt it was necessary to paint a vivid and accurate picture of what I went through and how I felt.

 It’s important because I want you to see how bleak life felt to me so that you can actually feel hopeful again because I’m no longer battling those demons.